Adult Entry / Non-school Leaver

 A University for all.

-If beginning your education journey for the first time, or returning to study after a long time, you may need to balance commitments such as work and family.
-At the University of Adelaide we can help you plan your studies - choose to study part-time, or online, to suit your lifestyle.
+Whether beginning your education journey or returning to study at the University of Adelaide, we can help you plan your studies.
+In many cases, you can choose to study part-time or online to suit your lifestyle.

 You may be surprised to hear that 26% of all of our commencing students are over the age of 25, and 8% are over the age of 35.
 You may find that your experience and life skills make you more adept to learning – with a higher level of motivation for study, a stronger level of commitment and better time management.